-“If you’re running out of money, replace your DJ with an iPod.”
+“If you’re running out of money, replace your DJ with an iPhone.”
 Good luck with that.
-Your iPod can’t MC your introductions, toasts and other speeches.
-And your iPod can’t recognize an empty dance floor.
-Besides, once guests know you’re playing your dance music off an iPod, they’ll gather around the iPod and argue about what song to play next — ALL NIGHT LONG — and you’ll end up with a song, 3 minutes of silence, another song, 3 more minutes of silence, etc. Sound like the perfect recipe for an active dance floor?
+Your iPhone can’t MC your introductions, toasts and other speeches.
+And your iPhone can’t recognize an empty dance floor.
+Besides, once guests know you’re playing your dance music off an iPhone, they’ll gather around the iPhone and argue about what song to play next — ALL NIGHT LONG — and you’ll end up with a song, 3 minutes of silence, another song, 3 more minutes of silence, etc. Sound like the perfect recipe for an active dance floor?

 “You have a photographer, so you don’t need a videographer.”
 Can a photographer capture the emotion of your vows, or your toasts, or your first dance?
 Can a photographer capture the real-life sounds of your wedding?
 Still pictures can say a lot, but there’s no substitute for the actual sights, sounds and music of your special day, and it’ll be all too easy to forget them without a video record.
 Don’t let that happen.
 Budget for a videographer early in your planning, so you’re not tempted to short-change your own memories in the name of frugality.